ProfilePress/WordPress-Navigation-Menu-Links/readme.txt

 This is a rewritten fork of [Login Logout Menu](https://wordpress.org/plugins/baw-login-logout-menu/) plugin with a better architected codebase.

+## Contribution
+Plugin is open source on [GitHub](https://github.com/ProfilePress/WordPress-Navigation-Menu-Links).
+Issues and pull requests are welcome.

 == Installation ==

 Installing this plugin is just like any other WordPress plugin.